 Our journey started when a DayCare Director noticed that Julian did not engage with the rest of the kids.
-At home we noticed how he lined up all his toys, but being our first child we didn't know the signs.
-He also had limited words.
+At home we noticed how he lined up all his toys, and had little words, but being our first child we didn't know the signs. .

 Philadelphia is lucky to have The Center for Autism.
 This is where we encountered major success with issues like sensory or tactile challenges.
 He would only eat very few things because of the touch or sensation, but they helped introduce methods to address these issues and broadened his tolerance for foods.